schell/image-mapper/README.md

-syndeca-mapper
+image-mapper
 ==============
-The Syndeca Mapper is an experimental tool for mapping Syndeca product data to images.
+The Image Mapper is an experimental tool for outlining images.
 It is written in Haskell with OpenGL.

 future
 ------